 For full-time employees, holidays and recess days are eight hours.

 Part-time employees are eligible for holiday and recess time according to the percentage of a full year they regularly work.
 For example, a person who works 20 hours a week all year (50 percent of full time) would be entitled to four hours per day per holiday.

 Compensatory time is a method of awarding employees time off in lieu of paying overtime.
 Compensatory time is prohibited for non-exempt employees; however, supervisors may adjust an employee’s work schedule during the same workweek to keep their total hours at 40 hour or under to avoid paying overtime.

 Texas law requires employers to give employees paid time off to vote unless the polls are open for two consecutive hours outside the employee's working hours.
-Thus employees are not eligible for paid time off on voting day if they regularly leave work on or before 5:00 p.m. or report to work on or after 9:00 a.m., or if they are allowed a two-hour lunch break in order to vote.
+Thus, employees are not eligible for paid time off on voting day if they regularly leave work at or before 5:00 p.m., or report to work at or after 9:00 a.m., or if they are allowed a two-hour lunch break in order to vote.

 Crisis pay start and stop times will be defined by the Rice Crisis Management Team based on operational periods and resource requirements.
 Rice University will provide food and shelter to any essential employees working during the crisis period.
 Non-exempt essential employees will be paid for time worked and standby time as defined by the Crisis Pay Guidelines.

 With authorization from the employee, numerous deductions including, but not limited to, the following may be made from pay:

 Dependent care spending account contributions

 Re-payment of benefit time